Exploring the Application of Visual Question Answering (VQA) for Classroom Activity Monitoring: Dataset construction and Research design

 \subsection{Dataset construction}

 As mentioned earlier, Video Question Answering (VQA) models have been extensively studied and applied across various domains to answer questions based on visual content from videos.
 However, after reviewing related studies, we found that no open dataset specifically designed for classroom monitoring with VQA exists.
 Therefore, we draw upon several studies on Visual Question Answering (VQA) to classify the questions before constructing the dataset.

 Then, we developed a set of questions for classroom monitoring and management, based on the short video clips previously extracted.
 The questions are designed to assess various cognitive aspects and reasoning abilities of the models, covering both Close-ended and Open-ended formats.
 The question types include Single-Choice, Multiple-Choice, Factual, Reasoning, Spatial.
 The structure and formulation of these questions were adapted from existing VQA datasets to ensure alignment with common benchmarks.
 Furthermore, based on certain contextual considerations within the classroom setting, we excluded several types of questions – namely Attribute Classification, Comparative, and Multiple-Choice – as also observed in \cite{huynh2025visualquestionansweringearly}.

-In this study on Visual Question Answering (VQA) models in the classroom context, we developed a set of questions for classroom monitoring and management, based on the short video clips previously extracted.
-The questions are designed to assess various cognitive aspects and reasoning abilities of the models, covering both Close-ended and Open-ended formats.
-The question types include \textit{Single-Choice, Multiple-Choice, Factual, Reasoning, Spatial,...}.
 The structure and formulation of these questions were adapted from existing VQA datasets to ensure alignment with common benchmarks.

 In this setup, Close-ended questions are designed with predefined answer options, allowing the model to provide concise responses.
 In contrast, Open-ended questions are crafted to elicit reasoning or explanations.
 However, to maintain control over the expected answer length and ensure compatibility with model evaluation, we introduce constraints such as word limits and guided prompts such as “Not more than 3 words,” “Only one word or number,” or “Short sentence.”
 After constructing the question set, our annotators conduct a cross-review process of the answers and discuss the outcomes to produce an objective and accurate dataset.